eldonaldo/VRMeshViewer/README.md

-VRMeshViewer builds on [GLFW](http://www.glfw.org/) for cross-platform OpenGL context creation and event handling, [GLEW](http://glew.sourceforge.net/) to use OpenGL 3.x on Windows, [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) for basic vector types and certainly it depends on the Oculus Rift and Leap Motion runtime which are not included in the repo.
+VRMeshViewer builds on [GLFW](http://www.glfw.org/) for cross-platform OpenGL context creation and event handling, [GLEW](http://glew.sourceforge.net/) to use OpenGL 3.x on Windows, [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) for basic vector types, and certainly it depends on the Oculus Rift and Leap Motion runtimes.
+The runtimes and the Leap SDK are not included in the repo.
+However, the Oculus Rift SDK is.

-VRMeshViewer currently works on Mac OS X (Clang) and Windows (Visual Studio ≥ 2013); it requires a recent C++11 capable compiler.
+VRMeshViewer currently only works Windows (Visual Studio ≥ 2013); it requires a recent C++11 capable compiler.
 All dependencies are jointly built using a CMake-based build system.

 ## Runtime Requirements